BlankCanvasStudio/jiujitsu/README.md

 ## NEXT

 Runs the next line of the bash file which you previously loaded.
 Using the -e flag WILL RUN THE COMMAND ON THE HOST SYSTEM WITHOUT PROTECTION (it will replace it as much as possble).
 Using the -i flag will allow the user call 'inch' (see below) to step through the command in detail.
+Using the -p flag will print the state after the

 <br/>